Ex-teacher and teen girl sought; wife urges man to surrender

 A friend dropped off the teen Monday at a restaurant in Columbia, Tennessee, near the high school, law enforcement authorities said; the restaurant is about 45 miles south of Nashville.
 Around the same time, Cummins was recorded by a surveillance camera getting gas at a nearby service station, authorities said.

-Later that afternoon, Thomas and Cummins were about 80 miles away in Decatur, Alabama, Tennessee Bureau of Investigation officials said they suspect.
+Later that afternoon, Tennessee Bureau of Investigation officials said, they suspect Thomas and Cummins were about 80 miles away in Decatur, Alabama.
 Neither has any known connection there.

-Investigators believe Cummins is now hiding out in secluded areas or has left the Southeast with the girl.
+Investigators said they believe Cummins is hiding in secluded areas or has left the Southeast with the girl.
 Police are trying to evaluate how much cash he may have.
 Cummins took out a $4,500 loan a few days before he disappeared, police say.

-The TBI on Friday tweeted pictures of Cummins captured during the past few weeks.
+The TBI on Friday tweeted pictures of Cummins that were captured during the past few weeks.

 Cummins, who taught in Culleoka, Tennessee, was fired earlier this week, the TBI said.
 His dismissal came after authorities issued a warrant for him on the sexual misconduct charge.